 The Comprehensive K-12 School Counseling plan posted on the School Counseling Department's homepage outlines the full range of programs, services, and courses offered.
-When school reopens, we anticipate all programs will proceed during the 2020-21 academic year both at school and online.
+We anticipate all programs will proceed during the 2020-21 academic year both at school and online.
 Students, staff and families will have access to adults who are responsive and kind.
-The district will continue to provide a continuum of services to support social-emotional adjustment to both the re-entry of school and the possibility of another school closure.
+The district will continue to provide a continuum of services to support social-emotional adjustment to transitions between remote and hybrid learning, the possibility of another school closure, and the practices of mental and physical health including but not limited to suicide prevention, depression, and the importance of stress reduction practices and physical exercise.
+The RULER program has been particularly effective in classrooms and across grades to foster conversations that encourage a positive, calm, school climate.
+Programming also includes opportunities for students to build community pride, gain resilience and develop civic participation.
 The district practices proactive sustained communication with students, families, and staff online, through emails and with phone calls.
 The district will continue to support students and teachers in classrooms, group meetings, and individual consultations either remotely or in-person.

-The district has established a committee comprised of parents, school building and district leaders, certified school counselors, and other pupil personnel service providers.
-The committee will inform the comprehensive developmental school counseling program plan.
 This program plan has been reviewed and updated to meet current needs.
 School counselors, psychologists, teachers, administrators and staff will continue to closely monitor the mental health status of our students.
 Support staff will collaborate with teachers, parents and administrators to identify those who are having difficulty and will work with those students and families to ensure that all students feel safe.
 The district will also provide resources to students and families which can be found on the district website.

-The district will assist faculty and staff on how to talk with and support students during and after the ongoing COVID-19 public health emergency, as well as provide support for developing coping and resilience skills for students, faculty, and staff.
+The district will assist faculty and staff on how to speak with and support students during and after the ongoing COVID-19 public health emergency, as well as provide support for developing coping and resilience skills for students, faculty, and staff.
 This is addressed by:

-- Direct guidance from counselors and psychologists.

-- Communication with teachers.

-- Staff days before the start of school.

-- Various training offered throughout the school year.

-- Mental health resources and information.
+- Working in collaboration with the PTSA to present Mental Health speakers in interactive and live-streamed formats with opportunities for students to ask questions. - Direct guidance from counselors and psychologists. - Communication with teachers. - Staff days before the start of school. - Various training offered throughout the school year. - Mental health resources and information. - Collaborative with PTSA to present Mental Health speakers in interactive and live-streamed formats with opportunities for students to ask questions.

-In addition to enhancing our ability to recognize and talk to students in need across the district, specific means of student support include:
+In addition to enhancing our ability to recognize and speak with students in need across the district, specific means of student support include: